 As for combo sleepers, they will generally want a medium-soft up to a medium-firm bed.
 They still need support and pressure relief, so somewhere in the middle of the firmness scale is ideal.
 They won’t want a firm mattress, nor will they want a latex one designed just for side sleepers.

-At any point during the trial period, if you decide that you don’t want to keep your new bed, you can get a full refund (in almost all cases).
-This is part of the reason that these online mattress companies are experiencing such unbelievable success.
-The vast majority of people keep their new bed, but in the event that they don’t, there isn’t much of a downside because they can still get their money back.
+- Returns –– At any point during the trial period, if you decide that you don’t want to keep your new bed, you can get a full refund (in almost all cases).
 Most companies even send someone to your house to pick up the bed free of charge, making the entire return process completely free.

-In the event that you keep your new mattress, the industry standard for warranty length is 10 years.
+- Warranty –– The industry standard for warranty length is 10 years.
 If you see a bed with a shorter warranty (especially a latex bed), you should do a double-take and consider a different option, unless it’s a cheap, budget mattress.
-Let’s put it this way, of the dozens of mattresses we’ve compared and reviewed, very few offer less than a 10-year warranty.
-In fact, for this list, the majority of the beds have warranties well in excess of 10 years.
+The majority of the beds have warranties well in excess of 10 years.

 What Are The Best Latex Mattress Brands?

 As we mentioned above, we’ve reviewed more beds than just about anyone.
 We’ve tried cheap beds, luxury beds, and everything in between, including when it comes to latex mattresses.
 As such, we have a great idea as to what the best brands are.
 Here’s a look at some of our favorites: